10up/distributor/docs/auto-distribution.md

 	add_filter( 'dt_auto_distribution_enabled', '__return_true' );
 ```

+This code must run prior to or on the `plugins_loaded` hook.
+If running on the `plugins_loaded` hook, it must do so at priority 19 or lower.

 With auto-distribution enabled, the following will occur:

 * upon publication, posts and pages will be pushed to all internal and external connections,